Read on for top tips for things to do in New York with a six year old!

 Make a Muppet.
-FAO Schwarz on 5th is a must-see destination for anyone visiting New York if only because of the walk on piano on the first floor, as seen in Big.
-Kids can take a turn and if the attendant is feeling friendly, grown-ups get to go on it, too.
-But the best fun at the moment is the What Not Workshop on the ground floor, where you can make your very own customised Muppet for $99.
+FAO Schwarz on 5th used to be a must-see destination for anyone visiting New York if only because of the walk on piano on the first floor, as seen in Big.
+The piano can still be found at Macy’s – kids can take a turn and if the attendant is feeling friendly, grown-ups get to go on it, too.
+But the best fun during our visit was the What Not Workshop on the ground floor, where you can make your very own customised Muppet for $99.
 Choose a body then get creative with noses, hair, eyes, teeth and other accessories, and the team behind the counter will make your Muppet in just 20 minutes.
 Brilliant fun.

 Have lunch at Serendipity3.
 This little gem isn’t great for parents of little ones (buggies and pushchairs aren’t allowed) but if you have older kids, they’ll love the sundaes, and you’ll love pretending you’re on a date with John Cusack (this might just be me).
 The frozen hot chocolate is worth a visit all on its own.
 You can reserve in advance if you’re eating a full meal here, which I recommend – it always seems to be packed when we go here.